 How to Motivate Your Students to Love Learning

-I have written a book draft about REAL WORLD TEACHING approaches that have been tremendously successful in my classes.
+I have written a book about the REAL-WORLD Project-Based Learning approach that has been tremendously successful in my classes.
 If you would like to be an early reader, email motivate2lovelearning at gmail.
 You can find a summary here.

 I presented my teaching innovations at the annual meeting of the Society for Neuroscience.
 See this poster:

 SFN 2011 poster on Real World Teaching 23.12, ZZ11 Sat-Wed, Nov.
 12-16

 YouTube video reviews of neuro articles by my students

 Neuroengineering Fundamentals, BMED 4400